dennnnise/Ada-Essay-Questions/README.md

 remaining open to learning and working with people that are different than me.

-Another way that I will contribute to Ada's mission statement is by learning new skillsets that will enable me to have a voice in Tech, which is mostly made up of white males.
+Another way that I will contribute to Ada's mission statement is by learning new skill sets that will enable me to have a voice in Tech, which is mostly made up of white males.
 There needs to be diversity in Tech because the people who use techonology are diverse.
 Actually, I am recently inspired by Fenty Beauty by Rihanna.
 She created a collection of beauty products for all different shades and personalities.
 Her ad campaign is made up of models that are diverse in attitude and skin color.
-A woman of color made beauty prooducts for women of color.
+A woman of color made beauty products for women of color.
 There needs to be more of that in the Tech industry as well, where people of color are also contributing to projects that will be used by humans of all different bakcgrounds.

 My parents are immigrants from Mexico, and I feel a sense of responisbilty to care for them.
 I feel a sense of responsibilty to make them